Basic Information About QR Code

 • Healthcare

-Medical records management
+Medical documentation management

 Patient identification